vitaut/vitaut.net/content/posts/2026/yy-dtoa.md

 [Żmij](https://github.com/vitaut/zmij), the binary-to-decimal conversion library I wrote about [a few posts back]({{< relref "faster-dtoa.md" >}}), started as an optimized port of Schubfach.
-Later I switched its core to a different
-algorithm: [`yy_double.c`](
-https://github.com/ibireme/c_numconv_benchmark/blob/master/vendor/yy_double/yy_double.c)
-from [yyjson](https://github.com/ibireme/yyjson) by
-[ibireme](https://github.com/ibireme). yy has no paper, no name beyond the file it lives in, and almost no public profile outside the JSON performance crowd.
+Later I switched its core to a different algorithm, defined in [`yy_double.c`]( https://github.com/ibireme/c_numconv_benchmark/blob/master/vendor/yy_double/yy_double.c) from [yyjson](https://github.com/ibireme/yyjson) by [ibireme](https://github.com/ibireme).
+It has no paper, no name beyond the file it lives in (I'll refer to it as yy), and almost no public profile outside the JSON performance crowd.
 It also happens to be one of the [fastest](https://fmtlib.github.io/dtoa-benchmark/results/apple-m5-max_macos_clang21.0_ab145b9.html) `dtoa` implementations.